Robust Energy System Design via Semi-infinite Programming: Limitations of the Feasibility Time-Step Heuristic

 \subsection{MILP Example}

 Ensuring operability for all historical data may not be enough to obtain a robust design if the operational problem is nonconvex.
-SIPs with nonconvex lower levels are challenging to solve and can, in general, not be reformulated as finite optimization problems \citep{djelassiRecentAdvancesNonconvex2021}.
+SIPs with nonconvex lower-level problems are challenging to solve and cannot, in general, be reformulated as finite optimization problems \citep{djelassiRecentAdvancesNonconvex2021}.
 The reformulation into a tractable finite optimization problem requires the equations and uncertainty set to fulfill special criteria \citep{bertsimasTheoryApplicationsRobust2011}.
 MILPs are nonconvex problems and are extensively used in energy system design \citep{pfenningerEnergySystemsModeling2014}.
-Therefore, we use a small MILP example that mimics an energy system to demonstrate the shortcomings of the feasibility time-step heuristic.
+Therefore, we use a small MILP example that mimics an energy system to demonstrate the shortcomings of the feasibility time-step heuristic and solve it using the RESD approach.

 The MILP problem reads